AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_09_CONTEXT.md

 We can use Fault Induction to verify that the tests developed to detect these misbehaviours fail when they occur.
-We can also use this technique, along with stress and soak testing, to verify that features of XYZ intended to prevent or mitigate misbehaviours perform as expected.
+We can also use this technique, along with stress and soak testing, to verify that features of uProtocol intended to prevent or mitigate misbehaviours perform as expected.
 Examples of this include:

 - adding programming errors and misconfigurations into the target software